jlbradley1844/jlbradley1844.github.io/_drafts/the-uses-of-philosophy.md

 "well rounded" in conversation by familiarizing oneself with ideas of import in the past, no matter how disregarded or unscientific these ideas are.
-Or perhaps one has an antireligous interest; for such people, the philosophy section seems to serve the same function as the religious book section does for believers.
+Or perhaps one has an antireligous interest; for such people, the philosophy book section seems to serve the same function as the religious book section does for believers.
 Members of both groups want to read books to assure themselves that they are right, and all those _other people_ are stupid, evil or both.